d-saikrishna/d-saikrishna.github.io/Blogs/Anviksiki/rationalisation/rationalisation_eng.md

 # The Tall Sofa

-*This is an AI assisted English translation*
+*This essay is originally written in Telugu.
+The following is an AI assisted English translation*

 My mother and I accompanied my aunt to IKEA to help her buy furniture.
 You know how IKEA is - Carnival!
 We were walking around, looking at different sofas.
 Some were too deep, so we rejected them.
 Some didn’t have nice colors.
 One by one, we ruled them out for various reasons.